 Troubleshooting & FAQ

-Keep in mind that the process is very vulnerable for errors.
+Keep in mind that the process is very vulnerable to errors.
 If something doesn't work, you have to reset and remove all lights and controls and start from scratch.
-That's why I said that you should go with the official devices of your gateway manufacturer to get rid of those anoying debugging problems when connecting different devices from different producers.
+That's why I said that you should go with the official devices of your gateway manufacturer to get rid of those annoying debugging problems when connecting different devices from different producers.

 "I can control the IKEA lights / driver with the I/O Dimmer but not with the Hue app."

-Here, you made something wrong in the previous tutorial, especially at step 1 or 4+5.
-In this case, the IKEA lights created their own isolated network which is pretty normal.
+Here, you made something wrong in the previous tutorial, especially in steps 1 or 4+5.
+In this case, the IKEA lights created their own isolated network, which is pretty standard.
 To overcome this problem, the light / driver and the dimmer have to be connected to the Hue bridge.
 If only one of the two is paired with the Hue bridge, the connection process of step 7 will create the isolated network and kicks the devices out of the Hue bridge.
 So reset both devices and start from scratch.